-As you’ll hear in the examples below, the V7alt chord creates a lot of tension, that’s resolved into the Im7 chord at the end of the progression.
+As you hear in the examples below, the V7alt chord creates tension that’s resolved to the Im7 chord.

-In minor keys, such as minor Blues changes, there’s often more tension than in major key progressions.
+In minor keys, such as minor blues, there’s often more tension than in major key progressions.

 This is an example of that tension in action.

-Here’s a backing track that you can practice with, either jumping right in and jamming or using it to play the chord studies below.
+Here’s a backing track to play with, either jumping right in and jamming or using it to play the chord studies below.

 D Basic Minor Blues Backing Track Minor Blues Backing Track 1

 In this beginner study, you use drop 3 chords to outline the changes.

 You begin with the root on the 6th string for the first Dm7, moving to the closest shapes for Gm7 and A7alt from there.